RicePerson/KTANExpert/README.md

 enter `done` into the expert and start over, as the current number of strikes affects the module.

 ## Who's on First
+This module includes a display and six buttons.
+There are TWO seperate steps to this module, so don't go clicking all willy-nilly
+The first part of this module is inputing the display, and inputing the word on the provided button I specificlly coded this module to make the steps VERY CLEAR because of the nature of the module.
+Try the module, and if it still doesn't make sense, check out the example

+### Example
+*0) The KTANE module has the word "first" in the display, and more words on the buttons below*
+1) The Expert:large_blue_circle: asks for the word in the display, which the Player:red_circle: inputs `first`
+2) The Expert:large_blue_circle: then asks for the word in the TopRight, which the Player:red_circle: DOES NOT CLICK IT, but inputs `wait`
+3)

 ## Morse-Code
 Enter the morse code as it is flashed to you in the module.